Population of South Africa

-South Africa has a population of over 47 million people.
+The population of South Africa is over 47 million people.
 It is represented by people who belong to different races, cultures and religions.

-- Black: Zulu, Xhosa, Sotho, Ndebele, immigrants from Nigeria and Zimbabwe (80%);
+- Blacks: Zulu, Kosa, Soto, Ndebele, immigrants from Nigeria and Zimbabwe (80%);

-- "Colored" population: the descendants of the early settlers, their slaves and the indigenous peoples of South Africa (8%);
+- people of color: descendants of early settlers, their slaves and indigenous peoples of South Africa (8%);

-On average, 40 people living on 1 km2, butthe most densely populated south-western (Cape) and north-eastern regions, where the company is located in Pretoria and the manufacturing and mining industries.
+On average, 40 people live per 1 km2, but the most densely populated are the southwestern (Cape) and northeastern regions, in which Pretoria and the manufacturing and mining industries are located.

-Official languages - English, Zulu, Afrikaans, Ndebele, and others (11).
+Official languages - English, Zulu, Afrikaans, Ndebele and others (11 in total).

-South African residents mostly are Christians, but there are also Hindus, Jews, Muslims.
+Residents of South Africa mainly profess Christianity, but among them there are Hindus, Jews, Muslims.

-The male population of the country lives on average to 43 years, and women - to 41 years.
+The male population of the country, on average, lives up to 43 years old, and the female population - up to 41 years..

-The low life expectancy is dueunavailability of treatment and difficult social and economic conditions of work.
-The country has a health service, intended for representatives of different races, the level of medical care that is significantly different from each other.
-Thus, the non-white population of the country is exposed to brutal discrimination.
+Low life expectancy is due to the inaccessibility of treatment and difficult socio-economic working conditions.
+The country has health services for people of different races, with widely differing levels of health care.
+Thus, the non-white population of the country is subjected to severe discrimination.

-Most people die from drug use, AIDS (the most affected area - Natal province) and skin cancer because of the strong ultraviolet radiation.
+Most people die from drug use, AIDS (the most contaminated area is Natal province) and skin cancer due to strong ultraviolet radiation.

-The indigenous population of South Africa believes the legends and tales.
-For example, in their diet there is no fish and seafood, because they are sure that the water is fraught with danger, and it is populated underwater inhabitants.
+The indigenous population of South Africa believes in legends and tales.
+For example, there is no fish and seafood in their diet, since they are sure that the water is fraught with dangers, and it is inhabited by underwater inhabitants.

-Life in South Africa is different contrast: in rural areas still live according to the traditions of their ancestors (for the people is the most important family, care for family members), and the core values of the urban population - the success and financial well-being (this is especially evident in the life of the residents of Johannesburg).
+Life in South Africa is distinguished by a contrast: in rural areas they still live according to the traditions of their ancestors (for people the most important thing is family, caring for family members), and the main values of city dwellers are success and financial well-being (this is especially evident in the life of the residents of Johannesburg).

-Arriving in South Africa, you can buy traditional crafts of the peoples of South Africa - Products from beads and pottery, carved wooden products, wicker baskets ...
+Arriving in South Africa, you can purchase the results of traditional crafts of the peoples of South Africa - beads and ceramics, carved wooden products, wicker baskets ...

-If you are invited to South Africa to visit, do not forget to take a gift for the host (wine, cigarettes, whiskey, souvenirs, are a symbol of your country).
+If you are invited to visit in South Africa, do not forget to take a gift for the host with you (wine, cigarettes, whiskey, souvenirs that are the symbol of your country).